 The teaching staff are all lecturers from outstanding (inter)national universities, highly-skilled top consultants and top practitioners from private and public organizations.

-You can enroll for this e-learning Master every 2 months.
+You can enroll for this e-learning Master 5 times a year.
 You should, however, always start with the core course 'Introduction to Cyber Security'.
 Thereafter you can take the courses in the order you wish, in agreement with your academic advisor.
 You can enroll for the complete Master in Cyber Security at once.
 You can also choose to enroll for the stand-alone Certificate in Cyber Security - Threat Detection or choose just one or more courses from the full Master.
 The core course 'Introduction to Cyber Security' starts on:

 - Certified Cloud Security Professional (CCSP)

 - Cloud Security (CCSK)

 - Identity Management & Access Control

 - Risk Management - Certified ISO 27005 Risk Manager